zubairwazir/FastAPI-Crash-Course/README.md

 # FastAPI Crash Course

+## HTTP Methods
+FastAPI supports several HTTP methods that can be used to define different types of endpoints in an application.
+Here's a short description of each HTTP method in FastAPI:

+- **GET**: Used to retrieve a resource or a list of resources.
+This method should be safe and idempotent, meaning it should not modify any data on the server.

+- **POST**: Used to create a new resource.
+This method is not idempotent, meaning multiple requests can result in multiple resource creations.

+- **PUT**: Used to update an existing resource.
+This method should be idempotent, meaning multiple requests should result in the same resource state.

+- **PATCH**: Similar to PUT, but used to partially update an existing resource.

+- **DELETE**: Used to delete an existing resource.
+This method should be idempotent, meaning multiple requests should result in the same resource state.

+- **OPTIONS**: Used to retrieve information about the communication options available for a resource.

+- **HEAD**: Similar to GET, but only retrieves the HTTP headers for a resource, without the actual content.

+In FastAPI, each of these **HTTP methods can be mapped to a Python function that defines the behavior of the corresponding endpoint**.

+ The **@app.get**, **@app.post**, **@app.put**, **@app.patch**, **@app.delete**, **@app.options**, and **@app.head decorators** are used to create endpoints that respond to the corresponding HTTP methods. <hr>

 In FastAPI, path parameters and query parameters are two ways to accept data from a client.
 ## Path Parameter